VAR has provided some of the main talking points this season in the Premier League – and it’s unlikely to stop anytime soon.

 Since then, however, Arsenal were allowed to retake a missed penalty following encroachment, Sheffield United’s Chris Basham had a red card rescinded, and then Teemu Pukki had a great goal against Spurs ruled out for a marginal offside.

-They had Chris Basham’s red card against Norwich chalked off, but apart from that the Blades have had goals against Southampton, Spurs, Brighton (2) and Manchester City ruled out, while Newcastle saw a goal originally given as offside subsequently allowed to stand.
+The Blades have had goals against Southampton, Spurs, Brighton (2) and Manchester City ruled out while Joel Ward’s red card was rescinded.
+Newcastle also saw a goal originally given as offside subsequently allowed to stand.

 — GiveMeSport Football (@GMS__Football) December 29, 2019